-The volume of the proposed infiltration practice, 3,404 ft3, exceeds the BMP-Volume IA-ft3 needed, 3,359 ft3 and is sufficient to achieve the P Target of 70%.
+The proposed DSV of 3,404 ft3 exceeds the BMP-Volume ${IA-ft}$ 3 needed, 3,359 ft3 and therefore is sufficient to achieve the P Target of 70%.

 7) The cumulative phosphorus load reduction in pounds of phosphorus for the infiltration practice (BMP-Reduction {lbs-P}) is calculated using Equation 3-2.
 The BMP Load is first determined using the method described above.